-The following duties are a representative summary of the primary duties and responsibilities.
-Incumbent may not be required to perform all duties listed and may be required to perform additional, position-specific duties.
+The following are not intended to serve as a comprehensive list of all duties performed by all employees in this classification.
+They are only intended as a representative summary of the primary duties and responsibilities.
+The incumbent may not be required to perform all duties listed and may be required to perform additional position-specific duties.